clmoro/awesome-robotics-genai-reinforcement-learning-integration/README.md

  <img src="./Images/Taxonomy.PNG" alt="Paper structure." width="800"/>
 </div>

+## Generative Tools for RL
+**Generative Tools for RL** explores how various architectures from modern generative AI can be integrated into the RL training loop.
+We analyze prior work on leveraging generative and foundation models to enhance robotics, focusing on architectures based on Transformer or Diffusion backbones.
+"As tools" highlights that pre-trained foundation models (like LLMs) are not being retrained end-to-end with the RL agent, but are instead leveraged in a modular way — as plug-and-play components that provide capabilities (such as understanding or generating specific modalities) that the RL agent can use during training or decision making.

+For Generative Tools for RL, we categorize papers based on their underlying model architecture, which we refer to as the **Base Model**; the input and output modalities, referred to as **Modality**; and finally, the aim of the RL process, which we call the **Task**.

+### Base Model

 ## 1. Large Language Models Enhance Reasoning Capabilities in RL Agents
  ### 1.1 Inverse RL: generating the reward function through LLMs
   - Accelerating Reinforcement Learning of Robotic Manipulations via Feedback from Large Language Models [[paper]](https://arxiv.org/abs/2311.02379)